Updated May 20th, 2022

 Horizon 2020 Open Access Requirements

 As we mentioned briefly, to comply with H2020 OA requirements, publications resulting from H2020 funding must ensure Open Access to all peer-reviewed journals.
-The two ways to provide Open Access:
+Two ways you can provide Open Access include:

-- Selecting a reputable Open Access journal for publishing your research (in the case of publishing in an open-access journal, the publication must still be deposited in a trusted OA repository)
+- Selecting a reputable Open Access journal to publish your research (in case you’re publishing in an OA journal, the publication must still be deposited in a trusted OA repository).

-You can find out how the H2020 OA requirements are met and be on your way to participate in OpenAIRE correctly.
+You can find out how to meet the H2020 OA requirements and be on your way to correctly participate in OpenAIRE.

 The future of OpenAIRE

 It has not taken a long time to expand and grow to maturity.
 As Open Science is a way of thinking and an emerging vision of progression, OpenAIRE aims to provide social and technological ease in delivering services and exchanging metadata across all scientific fields.

 Thus, we welcome Open Science as a Service (OSaaS).
 OSaaS will build on synergic efforts from several organizations (including OpenAIRE) and engage the community on defining guidelines.
 They will also allow data source managers to enrich their local collections with links to other possibly remote artifacts.
 To adopt such services and bring immediate and long-term effects to scholarly communication stakeholders, OpenAIRE will employ its active and influential community of NOADs to reach out to research communities.

 Additionally, OpenAIRE will continue to widen its human network, both thematically and geographically.
 They will also continue to promote a culture of openness through increasing user engagement, visibility, and bridging the gap between user needs and services offered.